rtlrecguy-del/tkinterGrid/README.md

 The arrow keys or remote control mutes and unmutes windows based on which direction is clicked.
 It uses three consecutive left clicks to close application.
 On Android termux and termux-x11-nightly needs installed.
 Inside Termux at least:
+pkg install x11-repo
-pkg install termux-x11-nightly mpv vlc python-pip python-tkinter virglrenderer-android pip install python-vlc python-mpv.
+pkg install termux-x11-nightly mpv-x vlc python-pip python-tkinter virglrenderer-android pip install python-vlc python-mpv.

 Run code by running radio.sh or tv.sh.
 If it has proper permissions it should open the termux-x11 app.